equinor/radix-public-site/public-site/docs/src/start/getting-access/index.md

 You can register your app in Playground first, and then again in Platform; there is no special "migrate to platform" process.
 If you have questions, [speak with us on Slack](https://equinor.slack.com/messages/CBKM6N2JY) and we'll help.

-## The Radix clusters

-Your applications will run in a *Radix cluster*.
-We currently have two: **Radix Platform** and **Radix Playground**.
-Use Playground for testing Radix and see if it's a good fit for your needs.
-When your project and team are happy with Radix, you can register your application in the Platform cluster, which provides [specific guarantees](../../docs/topic-uptime/).

-**Radix Platform** and **Radix Playground** clusters are hosted on Azure North Europe region.